Five interconnected pillars representing the B2B sales data quality framework: accuracy, completeness, consistency, timeliness, and uniqueness

 Each business is unique.
 What works for your competitors might drive zero success for you.
 What sells well in other industries can be totally irrelevant to your clients.
 This is precisely the reason why before starting any new initiative, you need to do in-depth research on your target audience so you understand their needs and values better.

 Therefore, the first thing to do to improve data quality is to identify as many data points as possible about your ideal customer profile (ICP).
 The information you should gather varies from one business to another.
-This can include their age, industry, company size, hobbies, area of living, number of cars owned, etc.
+This can include their age, industry, company size, area of living, and more.

 2. Organize all existing data in one place.